numpy/numpy/doc/source/reference/arrays.datetime.rst

 an object :class:`busdaycalendar` which stores the data necessary in an optimized form.

-The other two functions for business days are :meth:`is_busday` and :meth:`busday_count`, which are more straightforward and not explained here.
+The other two functions for business days are :func:`is_busday` and :func:`busday_count`, which are more straightforward and not explained here.